aprilmintacpineda/inferno-fluxible/README.md

 The difference here is the that `inferno-context-api-store` is completely coupled to Context API.
 This one uses `fluxible-js` to manage state.
 The job of `inferno-fluxible` is only to serve as a bridge between `inferno` and `fluxible-js`.

-The only thing you would need to change in your existing set up is the Provider.
+The only thing you will need to change in your existing set up is the Provider.

 1. `npm un -s inferno-context-api-store`
 2. Remove `Provider`.